sandraemry/CSEE_DataWrangling/index.md

 layout: page
 ---

-# Bootstrap Workshop Template!
+# Data Wrangling 101

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="data_tidy.jpg" alt="intro image here" caption="credit: Allison Horst" width="75%" %}

-A minimal Jekyll theme with Bootstrap for creating workshop websites.

-*Add your workshop abstract here!*

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-*See also:* [workshop-template](https://evanwill.github.io/workshop-template/), original minimal version.
+This website hosts all prep, code, and resources for the data wrangling workshop given by Dr. Sandra Emry and Dr. David Hunt at CSEE 2025.

+For participants of this workshop, please click on the **Prep** menubar prior to the workshop and work through the steps given.

+If you need help or have any questions, please contact Sandra at emry@zoology.ubc.ca

+See you all soon!

 {% include toc.html %}